-Soil Testing Tidbits
+Soil Testing Tips

-Take a good soil test.
+Collect a good soil sample

 Accurate soil test results start with good sampling.
 Remember that a teaspoon of soil in the lab should represent the 20 million pounds of soil from a ten acre field!
 Follow the directions from your lab.
 The lab assumes you took the sample the way their directions indicate.
-For tips on taking a good soil sample see article here.

 What do the soil test levels mean?

 Soil test levels don’t mean a lot by themselves.
-A soil test level must be related to plant response, Dr. Beegle explained.
+A soil test level must be related to plant response.
 Soil tests are calibrated by growing crops in soils with different nutrient levels.
 They chart how yield goes up with increased fertility.
 Where the yield levels out is considered optimum (see plant yield response chart below).
 But be careful.
 Different labs use different terminology to mean the same thing.
 For example, the level where plants have adequate nutrients and adding more is unlikely to create a response is called “optimum” by the Penn State Ag Analytical Lab.
 But other labs call that same zone “medium” or “high.”

 Soil test recommendations

-Soil management is more than just applying nutrients, Dr. Beegle explained.
+Soil management is more than just applying nutrients.
 We are trying to manage the soil’s ability to supply nutrients over time.
 We can do this by managing organic matter, pH, soil physical properties and building up soil nutrient levels.
 A really good way to see if you are building or mining your soil is to keep track of (and even chart out) your soil test trends over time.
 Nutrient levels will fluctuate, but they should not plummet (mining the soil) or skyrocket (excess nutrients can be an environmental hazard).
 Building and maintaining the soil requires gradual build-up of fertility and organic matter as well as knowledge of how much you will be removing with your crops.

-The Pennsylvania State University provides soil testing through the Ag Analytical Lab.
-Basic soil tests are $9 per sample.
-Organic matter and additional tests are available.
+The Pennsylvania State University provides soil testing through theAgricultural Analytical Services Lab for a nominal fee.
+Organic matter and other tests are available for an additional fee.